Have you ever been so stressed out with the daily grind that you shouted to whatever was listening, “Is this all there is?”

 It feels like we were made for more than to work, come home, do chores, have a weekend BBQ, and repeat until we’re too old to enjoy things.

-What Does it Mean to Find Your Purpose in Life?
+What Does Finding Your Purpose in Life Mean?

-Your purpose is something that gives your life meaning.
-It makes you want to get out of bed every day and pursue it.
+Finding your purpose means finding the thing that gives your life meaning.
+It’s finding your calling – the thing that makes you want to get out of bed every day to pursue.

 The truth is, you don’t have to do what society expects.
 You don’t even have to do what your family desires.
 If you don’t want children, don’t have them, regardless of how much your parents want grandchildren or how often you’ve heard that children are the path to a fulfilling life.